Back to search

 Meet the guests

-Dr Inna Osmolovsky is a plant ecologist who loves showing that science is both rigorous and joyful.
-It is no surprise she studies plants.
+Dr Inna Osmolovsky is a plant ecologist who loves showing that science is rigorous and joyful.
+It's no surprise she studies plants.
 They are comfortable with long silences and never ask about the weather.
 Though she now steps out of her bubble more often, her true safe space contains more books than humans.

 Just Dave is a self-proclaimed expert in nothing and everything, driven purely by curiosity.
-Without a formal degree, he built a career exploring the spaces where people struggle to understand each other.
+He has built a career exploring the spaces where people struggle to understand each other.
 Think low-budget peace negotiator, minus the suit, quietly helping others shine.